Cherrywood, Dublin: Business park development

+The site where Cherrywood is located was rezoned for development by Dublin County Council in late 1993, at that time owned by Monarch Properties.

 In 1998 the first office buildings were developed in what was then branded "Cherrywood Business Park".
 Development proceeded slowly and, as with other planned developments in Ireland, the property crash in 2008 affected Cherrywood.
 In 2015, when several buildings were still empty while other planned developments were incomplete, some reports described parts of the development as a "ghost town".

 New management

 In 2012, investors created a new management company to market the area again after the collapse of Liam Carroll's development company.
 This was backed by AIB Bank and Danske Bank (parent company of National Irish Bank).
 Parts of the area received a facelift, and the "facilities building", which had previously only housed a food outlet, was expanded to include a gym.
 Most of the main office buildings are owned by the same company.

 A new master plan was made and approved by the local authority, including plans for over 1,200 apartments and over 500,000 square feet of commercial space, including a hotel.